GronkOut/vue3-canvas-video-player/README.md

 ### bbox

 Visualize the image recognition bounding-box data.
 You can change the line thickness, fill and line color.
-It only works when use fps.
+It only works when use FPS.

 ![image](https://github.com/GronkOut/vue3-canvas-video-player/raw/main/public/bbox.gif)